imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-friends.md

 ---
 title: 'What Does It Mean to Dream About Friends?'
 pubDate: '2024-07-29T05:00:00Z'
-description: 'Discover the meaning of dreaming about friends, from dead friends to unknown friends, and what these dreams can reveal about your life and emotions.'
+description: 'Discover the meaning of dreaming about friends, unknown friends, and what these dreams can reveal about your life and emotions.'
 author: 'AnalyzeMyDream'
 image: '/blog/what-does-it-mean-to-dream-about-friends.jpeg'
 tags: ['People']